-domain - Keyword to display ERPS ring configuration settings.

-statistics - Keyword to display ERPS ring statistics.
+domain - Keyword to display ERPS ring configuration settings. ring-name - Name of a specific ERPS ring.
+(Range: 1-32 characters) statistics - Keyword to display ERPS ring statistics.

 This example displays a summary of all the ERPS rings configured on the switch.